Simple Craigslist Job Posting Tips that Deliver Real Candidates

 This is a common question people have.

-For most job boards, having a paid job ad means your you'll get more exposure, usually appearing above free ads.
+For most job boards, having a paid job ad means your you'll get more exposure, with your listing appearing above free ads.

 But things are a little different on Craigslist.
-In many smaller towns and cities, you can't pay for an ad, even if you want to.
+In a few smaller towns and cities, you can't pay for a listing, even if you want to.
 In larger cities you have to pay a fee to be listed at all - there is no free option.

-The only advantage to paying is that it allows you to post ads using HTML, which gives you some nice formatting options.
+The only advantage to paying is that it allows you to post job openings using HTML, which gives you some nice formatting options.
 We'll go into that in-depth below.

 What is the Craigslist Posting Account Limit?

-Craigslist unfortunately seems to be in a never ending war with spammers.
+Craigslist unfortunately seems to be in a never ending war with spammers and people trying to promote job scams.
 Because of this they have fairly strict limits on how often you can post.

 If you research their posting limits on Google, you'll find lots of people in forums trying to figure out why they've crossed the posting limit for their account.